dunglas/mercure/spec/mercure.md

 privacy of information contained in the update, it **MAY** be necessary to prevent eavesdropping by the hub.

-To make sure that the message content can not be read by the hub, the publisher **MAY** encode the message before sending it to the hub.
+To make sure that the message content can not be read by the hub, the publisher **MAY** encrypt the message before sending it to the hub.
 The publisher **SHOULD** use JSON Web Encryption [@!RFC7516] to encrypt the update content.
-The publisher **MAY** provide the relevant encryption key(s) in the `key-set` attribute of the Link HTTP header during the discovery.
+The publisher **MAY** provide the URL pointing to the relevant encryption key(s) in the `key-set` attribute of the Link HTTP header during the discovery.
 See (#discovery).
-The `key-set` attribute **SHOULD** contain a key encoded using the JSON Web Key Set [@!RFC7517] format.
+The `key-set` attribute **MUST** contain a key encoded using the JSON Web Key Set [@!RFC7517] format.
 Any other out-of-band mechanism **MAY** be used instead to share the key between the publisher and the subscriber.

 Update encryption is considered a best practice to prevent mass surveillance.
 This is especially relevant if the hub is managed by an external provider.